dbarsam/blog/content/articles/2020-09-11-blog-code-format.md

 }
 ```

-The `pelicanconf.py` configurat has line number disabled by default.
+The `pelicanconf.py` configuration has line number disabled by default.
 Line numbers are enabled by adding the `linenums` attribute to each individual code block with the starting line number as its argument.

 For example, this Markdown: